Fire and rescue services

 Always wear a helmet.

-Only use registered taxis and authorised limousines.
-Arrange these through your hotel.
+Only use registered taxis, established transport providers and authorised limousines.
+Arrange these through your hotel or other trusted sources.

 A limited minibus system operates in Honiara.